totakke/cavia/README.md

 Resources are defined in `:resources`.
 Each resource must have `:id :url :sha1` fields.
 These fields are mandatory.
-...TODO
+`:id` should be specified as keyword or string.
+It is used for resource access and downloading file name.
+`:auth` field is optional.
+It can be used for password authentication.

-cavy now supports HTTP/HTTPS/FTP protocols and Basic/Digest authentications.
+cavy is now supporting HTTP/HTTPS/FTP protocols and Basic/Digest authentications.

 ### Resource management